How the Private Voice Took Hold

 The Singer-Songwriter Era: The Album as Confession

-By the early 1970s, singer-songwriters had become the most important part of popular music.
-Songwriting had already shifted from communal expression to individual authorship.
-Now, the personal voice became the main attraction.
-The political urgency of the early 1960s did not disappear, but it often turned inward.
-Instead of getting people riled up, songs dealt with personal doubts, relationships, and emotional change.
+By the early 1970s, singer-songwriters had become one of the central forces in popular music.
+Songwriting had already moved toward individual authorship; now the personal voice became a commercial and artistic center of gravity.
+The urgency of the early 1960s did not vanish, but it often turned inward.

-Rather than breaking from folk tradition, this deepened one of its core threads.
-The voice singing alone was still the most important part.
-The only things that changed were the subject matter and the scale.
-Confession replaced the group song.
-The room grew quieter, even as the audience grew larger.
+Rather than breaking with folk tradition, this deepened one of its long-running threads.
+The lone voice still mattered most.
+What changed were the scale, the market, and the subject matter.
+The room grew quieter even as the audience grew larger.

 Her guitar tunings added harmonic color that set her apart from many other musicians of the same time.
 The music was elegant yet immediately accessible.
 Mitchell’s approach showed that intimacy doesn’t have to be complicated.
 Complexity could help people be more emotionally honest.